-Google Calendar allows you to create and have access to multiple calendars to keep track of different types of events, shared availability, and availability of certain resources.
+Google Calendar allows you to create and have access to multiple calendars so you can keep track of different types of events, shared availability, and the availability of certain resources.

 Having multiple calendars is a great way to better organize your availability for meetings.
 The trick is to add multiple calendars that represent “layers” in your planning.
 For instance, you can have the following calendars:

 - Your work (i.e., G Suite) calendar